goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 Note -- The motor mounts are designed to support routing the wires inside the arm tube.
 In this build we will route outside the tube.
 It is largely a matter of preference.
 Routing motor wires outside the arm tube is slightly easier to assemble and maintain, while routing inside the tube presents a cleaner build.
 {: .notice--primary}

-In this step we will connect wires betweem motors and ESC's, between ESC's and PDB, and connect our battery leadds as well as 5V BEC.
+In this step we will connect wires between motors and ESC's, between ESC's and PDB, connect our battery leads, and add a 5V BEC.
 You will need:
 - Motors
 - ESC's
 - PDB
-- BEC (or any other equipmet soldered to PDB)
+- BEC (and any other equipmet soldered to PDB)
 - Ruler
 - Wire Cutter
 - Wire Strippers